Dust off your bike to explore Sheppey this sparkling winter

 You may want arrange a stop at a a take-away venue or shop for a snack and drink.
 However, if you have somewhere to store it safely on your bike, you could take food and drink with you.

 An essential is also to get a light for your bike as the daylight hours get shorter.
 It might be worth buying a light even if you plan to only cycle during the day, considering that you might get delayed at your destination or it could be a particularly overcast day.

 It is also essential to make sure that your bike is clean, which includes clearing out any branches or leaves which might have become stuck in the chains during your winter adventures.
 This will help to make sure that your bike lasts longer and is safe to use.

 As we all know, the weather can change quickly in the UK so checking the forecast before you leave is a must.
 There might be a storm later in the day, and sometimes it is better to curtail your plans so that you do not put yourself in a dangerous situation.

 In the winter it can be difficult to get motivated when it’s cold outside, but once you get out you will start to feel the benefits of getting active.
 Our final advice then for getting outside this winter is to get everything ready to go.
 It’s much easier to follow your impulse, check the forecast and get outside in the moment rather than getting ‘put off’ because your bike isn’t ready to go.

-With all this to do in winter, it is definitely a time to explore and not to leave your bike gathering dust in the shed.
+It is definitely a time to explore, practice social distancing and not to leave your bike gathering dust in the shed.